 Incorporation of a new hybrid Co-op for multi-stakeholder and multi-activity structuring of ownership for the land.
-This includes lease agreements and all legal structuring to provide for legal relationship linkages between organizations, individuals, and other institutions that all utilize the land a ‘Learning Community’ and extension classroom space.
-In keeping with our principles of inclusivity and diverse ownership, the land will be transferred to the new legal entity once the finance and Covenant work is complete.
+This includes lease agreements and all legal structuring to provide legal relationship linkages between organizations, individuals, and other institutions that all utilize the land a ‘Learning Community’ and extension classroom space.
+In keeping with our inclusivity and diverse ownership principles, the land will be transferred to the new legal entity once the finance and Covenant work is complete.

 O.U.R.
 ECOVILLAGE STRUCTURE

 O.U.R.
 ECOVILLAGE is more than a place!
 The most important component of OUR Ecovillage is not the buildings or the land.
 The wide range of people who have contributed to this project are at the heart of our ecovillage.